-As you will understand, all complaints require proper investigation and we want to ensure that our response to you addresses the issues raised in your complaint.
+All complaints require proper investigation, and we want to ensure that our response to you addresses the issues raised in your complaint.

 We will provide you an initial response within 10 business days of receiving your complaint.
 However, where further information is required from you or outside sources, Payright aims to resolve complaints within 21 business days of receiving all the required information.